Automation platform FAQ

 How do I set up my developer environment?

-Using a combination of your favorite text editor, the slack CLI tool, and the included future generation SDK, you will program in TypeScript with a Deno runtime environment.
+Using a combination of your favorite text editor, the Slack CLI, and the included Deno Slack SDK, you'll develop using TypeScript with a Deno runtime environment.

-Which hosts are involved in the creation and execution of apps created with the CLI?
+Which hosts are involved in the creation and execution of apps created with the Slack CLI?

-The new Slack platform is closely tied to specific language runtimes and SDKs.
+The automation platform is closely tied to specific language runtimes and SDKs.
 As you install and utilize your developer tools, you should expect requests from your network to the following non-exhaustive list of hosts:

 • api.slack.com, configuration information and documentation resources